murkenson/movies_tv_shows_data_pipeline/recreate_project/INSTALL.md

 Assuming you are using Linux AMD64 run the following commands to install Terraform - if you are using a different OS please choose the correct version here and exchange the download [link](https://developer.hashicorp.com/terraform/install#linux) and zip file name

->Run commnad to install packages
+>RUN commnad to install packages
 ```bash
 make install_pack
 ```